Tag Archives: mule deer

 One of the newer faces around my fire this year was Leonardo, my wife’s oldest son.
 His very first hunting adventure happened only a few months ago.
 He was lucky enough to draw a pair of doe antelope tags, and we made an adventure out of the opportunity.
 If you haven’t read that story, click here to read it after this one.

 After thoroughly enjoying his first big game hunting experience, Leo was even more excited for the mule deer hunt that would follow.
-We spend a few trips into the mountains during the summer to practice shooting techniques and prepare for what was ahead.
+We spent a few trips into the mountains during the summer to practice shooting techniques and prepare for what was ahead.
 Leo is a level-headed kid, responsible and astute.
 So I was quite confident we would see success as the sun began to rise that cold October morning.

 In a stroke of luck, a storm front passed through our mountains in the early hours of opening morning.
 It brought rain and snow which was a good thing, but it also brought a fierce wind with it as well.
 Storm fronts like this one typically get the deer out of their hiding spots, and I was hoping to see them as the first rays of light began to cut through the cold and dark clouds.